UbiCastTeam/mediasite-migration-scripts/README.md

 ### Setup

-First of all, you need to set up the connection with the Mediasite API.
+First of all, you need to set up the connection with the Mediasite API and Mediaserver API.

 - Clone the repository and submodules: